Animal Planet

-Animal Planet (stylized in all lowercase since 2018) is an American multinational pay television channel focusing on the animal kingdom owned by the Warner Bros.
+Animal Planet (stylized in all lowercase since 2018) is an American multinational pay television channel owned by the Warner Bros.
 Discovery Networks unit of Warner Bros.
 Discovery.
 First established on June 1, 1996, the channel is primarily devoted to series and documentaries about wild animals and domestic pets.

 The channel was originally a joint venture with BBC Worldwide, and primarily focused on nature documentaries surrounding wildlife, targeting a family audience.
-In 2008, Animal Planet rebranded with a more mature programming direction, with a greater emphasis on aggressive and predatory portrayals of animals, as well as an increase in reality series following personalities involved in animal-related occupations and investigations.
+In 2008, Animal Planet rebranded with a more action-focused programming direction, with a greater emphasis on aggressive and predatory portrayals of animals, as well as an increase in reality series following personalities involved in animal-related occupations and investigations.
 Animal Planet rebranded again in October 2018, pivoting away from its more aggressive branding.

 As of November 2023, Animal Planet is available to approximately 70,000,000 pay television households in the United States-down from its 2011 peak of 98,000,000 households.
 Discovery has also established or licensed international versions of the channel in various regions.

 History

 Animal Planet was launched on June 1, 1996; it was created by Discovery Communications in cooperation with BBC Worldwide.
 On January 1, 1997, Animal Planet's distribution grew as a result of Advance Entertainment Corporation selling the satellite transponder slot belonging to the WWOR EMI Service (a national superstation feed of Secaucus, New Jersey/New York City's WWOR-TV, that was implemented following the 1989 passage of the Syndication Exclusivity Rights Rule by the Federal Communications Commission) to Discovery Communications, replacing the feed with Animal Planet outright.

 In late 2005, as part of a multi-million dollar expansion, the National Aquarium in Baltimore opened an exhibit called "Animal Planet Australia: Wild Extreme".
 Animal Planet and the National Aquarium in Baltimore announced a multi-year partnership the year prior, which produced an original orientation film that gives Aquarium visitors background on the Australian area which inspired the new exhibit and a dedicated area inside the expansion where visitors can learn about Animal Planet's conservation efforts and other programming.
 The partnership also allowed the possibility of future productions of television programs about the National Aquarium in Baltimore's research and exhibits.

-In 2006, BBC Worldwide sold its 20% interest in the flagship Animal Planet U.S. network back to Discovery Communications.
+In 2006, BBC Worldwide sold its 20% interest in the flagship Animal Planet US network back to Discovery Communications.
 The BBC maintained its 50% ownership in Animal Planet's European, Asian and Latin American channels, as well as a minority interest in Animal Planet Japan and Animal Planet Canada until November 15, 2010, when BBC Worldwide sold 50% interest in Animal Planet and Liv to Discovery Communications for $156 million.
 Animal Planet is additionally an associate member of the Caribbean Cable Cooperative.

-During the late 2000s, Genius Products announced a U.S. distribution agreement involving Animal Planet and TLC.
-Jakks Pacific also entered into a licensing agreement to develop Animal Planet-branded pet products.
+During the late 2000s, Genius Products announced a US distribution agreement involving Animal Planet and TLC.
+Jakks Pacific also entered into a licensing agreement to develop Animal Planet–branded pet products.